tsuipz/expenses-project/README.md

 ## About

-This project built to display amount of money spent per item by using React.
+This project is built to display amount of money spent per item by using React.
 You can add expenses and view how much you spent in each year.

 ## How to run locally